Stratocaster Tremolo Setup — Float vs Decked

 The Stratocaster tremolo is versatile and expressive—but only when it's balanced properly.
 This guide shows you how to set up a floating trem for musical vibrato, or deck it for maximum tuning stability, and how to balance spring tension, claw screws, and bridge angle.

 For a full Strat setup walkthrough (action, pickups, intonation), see our Stratocaster Setup Guide.
+After setting your tremolo, optimize your tone with our Pickup Height Adjustment Guide.

 Understanding Stratocaster Tremolo Types (6‑Screw vs 2‑Point)